-One hundred years ago, when Margaret Sanger and her sister opened a clinic in Brooklyn to provide family planning information, birth control was illegal.
-Only 10 days after her clinic — the first Planned Parenthood health center opened — she was arrested and thrown in jail.
+More than 100 years ago, when Margaret Sanger and her sister opened a clinic in Brooklyn to provide family planning information, birth control was illegal.
+Only 10 days after her clinic — the first Planned Parenthood health center opened — Sanger was arrested and thrown in jail.
 This was the beginning of the Planned Parenthood movement.

-Since 1960, when the FDA approved the pill as a contraceptive, women’s health supporters have spent decades trying to make birth control more accessible and affordable.
-The last few years alone have been filled with a number of important milestones in the fight for birth control access.
-Check them out in the timeline below, and at 100years.plannedparenthood.org.
+Since 1960, when the FDA approved the pill as a contraceptive, reproductive health supporters have spent decades trying to make birth control more accessible and affordable.
+Check out important milestones in the fight for birth control access in the timeline below and at Planned Parenthood's centennial celebration website: 100years.plannedparenthood.org.

 March 23, 2010

-The Affordable Care Act was signed into law, including coverage for preventive care with no copay.
+The Affordable Care Act was signed into law, including coverage for preventive care — like birth control — with no copay.

 October 12, 2010

-The Birth Control Matters campaign launches to remind politicians that birth control matters and should be available to every woman without copays
+The Birth Control Matters campaign launches to remind politicians that birth control matters and should be available to everyone without copays.

 July 19, 2011